AlacrisIO/legicash-facts/demo.md

    in case of double-spending conflict.
 PLUS pending lawsuits.
    [People with lawsuit data better make sure any relevant data is posted in those updates.]
 4. Bankrupcy proceedings via mass voluntary and involuntary transfers [TODO: EXPAND!]

-### Adversarial Exit Flow

-Actors: Bob (recipient), Trent (facilitator)

-Preconditions:
-* Bob has an account on Trent's side-chain with balance X.
-* Bob has an account on the main-chain with balance F or more.

-Postconditions:
-* Bob has an account on the main chain with balance X.
-* Bob has no account on Trent's side-chain (balance 0).
-* Bob pays up to F in court fees.
-* Trent pays up to G in court fees.

-1. Bob sends claim to Trent's contract on the main chain with all details (including list of pending transactions).
-Details may be posted on court registry instead of included in extenso in court proceedings.
-2. a.
-If details invalid or incomplete,
-  Trent contests and gets Bob thrown out "come back with your file in order"
-  b.
-Trent goes missing or invalid.
-See Facilitator invalidation story, then go back to 2c.
-  c.
-Trent has to post his side of the story, with a side-chain state update.
-3. Interactive proof without mutable state, in predictable, finite number of steps.
-4. Sanction.

 ### Involuntary Transfer Assignment Flow